dovannam115/namdo.github.io/README.md

 _**Note**: The data shown in this dashboard is simulated and does not represent the company's actual data, in order to maintain confidentiality and comply with data protection policies._

-This dashboard enables teams to identify retention opportunities and evaluate the impact of claims on customer behavior.

 ![Dashboard Screenshot](images/Dashboard_RenewalRate.png)